awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-rl-workflow.md

    1. The training parameters, such as the instance count, job name, and S3 path for output\.

    1. Metric definitions that you want to capture in your logs\.
-These can also be visualized in CloudWatch and in SageMaker notebooks\.
+These can also be visualized in CloudWatch and in Amazon SageMaker notebooks\.

 1. **Visualize training metrics and output**—After a training job that uses an RL model completes, you can view the metrics you defined in the training jobs in CloudWatch,\.
 You can also plot the metrics in a notebook by using the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io) analytics library\.
 Visualizing metrics helps you understand how the performance of the model as measured by the reward improves over time\.
 **Note**
 If you train in local mode, you can't visualize metrics in CloudWatch\.

 1. **Evaluate the model**—Checkpointed data from the previously trained models can be passed on for evaluation and inference in the checkpoint channel\.
 In local mode, use the local directory\.
-In SageMaker training mode, you need to upload the data to S3 first\.
+In Amazon SageMaker training mode, you need to upload the data to S3 first\.

-1. **Deploy RL models**—Finally, deploy the trained model on an endpoint hosted on SageMaker containers or on an Edge device by using AWS IoT Greengrass\.
+1. **Deploy RL models**—Finally, deploy the trained model on an endpoint hosted on Amazon SageMaker or on an Edge device by using AWS IoT Greengrass\.

 For more information on RL with SageMaker, see [Using RL with the SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/using_rl.html)\.